 Efento loggers collect information about its current status.
 This information is useful for troubleshooting and solving the connectivity issues.
 Information about current logger status can be accessed with the Efento Logger application or remotely, from the server.
-If you want to integrate Efento loggers into your cloud / server platform and want to receive the information about the logger status, please refer to "Efento NB-IoT loggers integration manual".

-Cellular status
+Cellular network status

-Current device's cellular status can be checked in the "Cellular status" tab (connect to the logger -> three dots in the upper right corner -> "Cellular status").
+Current device's cellular status can be checked in the "Cellular network status" tab (connect to the logger -> three dots in the upper right corner -> "Cellular network status").
 In the tab, you can see the following information:

-- Supported technologies what celular technologies are supported by the device.
+- Supported technologies what cellular technologies are supported by the device.
 There are two options: NB-IoT or NB-IoT & LTE-M - Current technology what technology is currently in use.
 For NB-IoT only loggers it will always be NB-IoT, For NB-IoT & LTE-M logger, current technology depends on the technology which is currently in use.
-Devices automatically switch between technologies, depending on the inserted SIM card - Registration status indicates current network communication status: - REGISTERED registered to the network this is typical status of the device; - NOT REGISTERED, SEARCHING not registered to the network, searching for it this status may be seen during device power up, when it did not manage to attach to the network yet; - NOR REGISTERED\NOT\SEARCHING not registered to the network, not searching for it - this status is seen mainly, if there is no network coverage; - REGISTRATION DENIED network did not allow device to register - REGISTERED ROAMING if the device is registered in roaming - REGISTERED EMERGENCY ONLY - o UNKNOWN all the other states - Registration reject cause if the device is not able to register to the network, the cause is displayed in this field.
+Devices automatically switch between technologies, depending on the inserted SIM card - Registration status indicates current network communication status: - o REGISTERED registered to the network this is typical status of the device; - NOT REGISTERED, SEARCHING not registered to the network, searching for it this status may be seen during device power up, when it did not manage to attach to the network yet; - NOR REGISTERED_NOT_SEARCHING not registered to the network, not searching for it - this status is seen mainly, if there is no network coverage; - REGISTRATION DENIED network did not allow device to register - REGISTERED ROAMING if the device is registered in roaming - REGISTERED EMERGENCY ONLY - UNKNOWN all the other states - Registration reject cause if the device is not able to register to the network, the cause is displayed in this field.
 Reject causes are described in 3GPP TS 24.301 Annex A - Signal strength strength of the signal - Communication status describing current status of communication with the server.
-Possible statuses: OK, server error, encoding error, socket error, timeout, mismatch, unauthorized, unexpected error, not registered, not supported - IMEI IMEI number of the cellular module - ICCID ICCID of the SIM card in the device - IP address current IP address of the device

-- ECL ECL level.
+Possible statuses: OK, server error, encoding error, socket error, timeout, mismatch, unauthorized, unexpected error, not registered, not supported - IMEI IMEI number of the cellular module - ICCID ICCID of the SIM card in the device - IP address current IP address of the device - ECL ECL level.
 This parameter is a good indicator of the signal quality.
 The lower, the better.
-ECL 1 or 2 may significantly reduce the battery life - Cell ID ID of the cell in to which the device is connected - Last communication timestamp timestamp of the last successful communication.
+ECL 1 or 2 may significantly reduce the battery life

+- Cell ID ID of the cell in to which the device is connected - Last communication timestamp timestamp of the last successful communication.
 All the information on this card is refreshed during the communication / self check. - Last status check timestamp timestamp of the last self check.
 Self checks are performed on the startup or may be performed on server's demand.
 All the information on this card is refreshed during the communication / self check.